amandavarella/ApiTestFramework/README.md

 	```
 5. Run `refactor_test.rb`

+If using repl.it make sure to chnage file name in `main.rb`

 `!!!
 Test will fail with error : email is already being used by another user !!!`